What to expect:

 Mode of action

 - Lack of patient compliance: Weight loss through lifestyle modifications tends to be challenging for patients.
-A combination of psychological, physiological, and socioeconomic factors contribute to the difficulty of sustained habit changes.
+A combination of psychological, physiological, and socioeconomic factors contribute to difficulty of sustained habit changes.
 Healthcare professionals may also find lifestyle modification difficult to initiate, with time constraints often cited as a key barrier.1

 To learn more about diet difficulties, visit ‘Why don’t diets work?’.